MBrahem/ASRTOIDE/README.md

 - *schema*: text file containing the schema of input file (separator: ",").
 If your data already contains the schema, you can skip this option

-- *inputFile*: path to input file on HDFS where astronomical data are stored
+- *infile*: path to input file on HDFS where astronomical data are stored

 - *separator*: separator used in the input file (e.g. "," or "|")

-- *outFile*: path to output parquet file on HDFS where astronomical data will be stored after partitioning
+- *outfile*: path to output parquet file on HDFS where astronomical data will be stored after partitioning

 - *partitionSize*: approximate partition size in MB(recommended 256MB)